SuperOfficeDocs/superoffice-docs/docs/ui/soprotocol/edit-contact.md

 # How to edit a specific contact

-The example below shows how we can switch to the “edit mode” and edit a specific contact.
+You can switch to the edit mode and edit a specific contact with SoProtocol like this: `contact.main[mode=edit]`

 The example below shows how we can retrieve the Contact with contact\_id = 10 and edit the Contacts details.
-The other mode available is the “mode=view” which is the view mode for page and restricts any modifications.
+The other mode available is the "mode=view" which is the view mode for the page and restricts any modifications.

 Another parameter associated with the mode is the new parameter, i.e. \[mode=edit&new=true\].
 This opens a new record such a new Contact page which allows us to create a new Contact.

 `www.example.com/Default.aspx?contact.main[mode=edit]?contact_id=10`